We’re available when you are – online and on your schedule. In less than 5 minutes, you could be on your way to a work comp quote.

 Workers' compensation is a "no fault" system; injured workers receive medical and compensation benefits no matter who causes the job-related accident.

-Arizona businesses are required to carry workers' compensation insurance if they have any employees.
 Workers’ comp is mandatory regardless of the number of workers, whether they are part-time, full-time, minors, illegal immigration status or family members.

 The few exceptions to this include:

-Unlike some states, Arizona does not make exceptions for corporate officers, directors and members of an LLC.
+Unlike some states, Arizona law does not make exceptions for corporate officers, directors and members of an LLC.
 They must be covered if they are considered employees.

 To get workers’ comp coverage: